What Can San Francisco Opera Offer Interns?

 Editing and organizing photographs

-All interns must be students currently enrolled in an accredited academic program at a college or university, and eligible for academic credit for the internship.
+Be able to commit 7-14 hours per week for the entire internship.
 The ideal candidate should have strong writing, editing, and typing skills and have basic knowledge of Adobe Creative Suite.
 An enthusiasm for classical music and opera is preferred, but not required.

 Electronic Media Intern - Fall 2015